JoeTrubenstein/n2-gokaku/src/pages/about.md

 title: "About"
 ---

-JDM Enjoyer partners with [JPC TRADE](https://jpctrade.com) to provide end-to-end export solutions in English and Japanese:
+JDM Cafe partners with [JPC TRADE](https://jpctrade.com) to provide end-to-end export solutions in English and Japanese:

 - Access to Japanese auction houses and dealers
 - On-site vehicle inspections